teknomunk/rb-blocked/README.md

 Usage
 -----

-0. Install Ruby (develped with ruby 3.0.3)
+0. Install Ruby (develped with ruby 3.0.3) and curl
 1. Checkout this repository
-2. Run "ruby main.rb"
+2. Copy the contents of https://gab.com/api/v1/blockedby and save to db/block\_list.json
-3. Copy the contents of https://gab.com/api/v1/blockedby and save to db/block\_list.json
+3. Run "ruby main.rb"
 4. Open browser to http://localhost:8081/
 5. Wait for the data to load.